UNIVERSITY OF SOUTH FLORIDA

 Questions for Parents to Ask Their College-Bound Kids

-Parents or guardians should ask these questions to discover if their kids are ready for college and what their plans are.
+Parents or guardians should ask these questions to discover if their students are ready for college and what their plans are.
 For questions parents may have about the general college process, check out our parent guide to the college application process.

 What’s Your Future Plan, and How Does College Factor Into That?

-Asking your child why they want to attend college, what they want to major in, how college fits into their plans — all these questions can help you determine their college readiness and if college is the right choice for their future.
+Asking your student why they want to attend college, what they want to major in, how college fits into their plans — all these questions can help you determine their college readiness and if college is the right choice for their future.
 The National PTA recommends ensuring that your student sees higher education as a stepping stone to their future career instead of getting into a dream school.

 What About College Excites You the Most?